- Reference Number: HEY305/2025

 Introduction

-This leaflet has been produced to give you general information.
-Most of your questions should have been answered by this leaflet.
-It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.
+This leaflet has been produced to give you general information about your treatment.
+Most of your questions should be answered by this leaflet.
+It is not intended to replace the discussion between you and your healthcare professional but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.

 What is PTNS?

-A small slim needle electrode, similar to an acupuncture needle, is temporarily inserted near your ankle.
-The needle electrode is then connected to a battery powered device which is placed next to the ankle.
-The device is then turned on and adjusted according to your own response.
-The feeling is a gentle vibration to the foot.
+A thin electrode (acupuncture needle) is temporarily inserted near the ankle for treatment.
+This electrode is connected to a battery-powered device placed next to the ankle.
+The device is activated and adjusted based on individual response, typically resulting in a gentle vibration sensation in the foot.

 Can there be any complications or risks?